 Most leech encounters play out similarly.
 Finding one of these bloodthirsty worms on your body can be a disturbing experience, but it’s usually not a medical emergency.

 Usually.
-Every once in awhile, leeches can cause some serious and gruesome complications.
-Here’s what can happen when one of these little suckers bites you, and what you can do about it.
+Every once in awhile, leech bites can cause some serious and gruesome complications.
+Here’s what can happen when one of these little suckers comes in contact with you, and what you can do about it.

 There are actually plenty of leech species out there that don’t drink blood.
 However, those that do dine on people dwell both in water and on land.
 Aquatic leeches are found around the world, while land leeches are common in Southeast Asia, the Pacific Islands, the Indian subcontinent, and South America.

 Leeches sense their prey in a few ways.
 They are attracted to shadows and disturbances in the water, body heat, and secretions like oil and sweat.
 Terrestrial leeches, which often perch on foliage while awaiting a meal, also respond to the carbon dioxide you exhale, says Sebastian Kvist, associate curator of invertebrates at the Royal Ontario Museum in Toronto.

 “Anyone that has performed fieldwork in the tropics of Southeast Asia can attest to the aggressiveness of these leeches,” Kvist said in an email.
 “They need to be able to feed on anything that crosses their path, and they are very active hunters.”

 Leeches come equipped with two suckers, one of which surrounds their three-jawed mouths.
 Once a leech fastens onto you, it encourages your blood to keep flowing using anticoagulants in its saliva.
 Some common aquatic leeches can guzzle nearly 10 times their weight in blood during a single feeding, filling their bellies for a year or more.